Immigration and asylum

-The UK Border Agency is the government agency responsible for granting asylum to refugees.
+The UK Visas & Immigration, a division of the Home Office, is the government agency responsible for granting asylum to refugees.
 Applying for asylum is complex.
 You should seek specialist advice from one of the agencies below.

 To be recognised as a refugee, you must have left your country and be unable to go back because you have a well-founded fear of persecution.
 This can be because of your race; religion; nationality; political opinion; or membership of a particular social group.

-The UK Border Agency may give you temporary permission to stay in the UK if there are humanitarian reasons, even if you do not qualify for recognition as a refugee.
+The UK Visas and Immigration may give you temporary permission to stay in the UK if there are humanitarian reasons, even if you do not qualify for recognition as a refugee.

 Is there a human right to immigrate?